jonessarae/data_science_projects/image_classifier/README.md

 ### Files

-cat_to_name.json - maps the integer encoded categories to the actual names of the flowers predict.py - application to predict class of the flower in the image from checkpoint file train.py -  application to train a new network on dataset and save checkpoint checkpoint5_densenet121.pth - example of checkpoint file image_classifier_project.ipynb - jupyter notebook for part 1 image_classifier_report.html - html version of jupyter notebook
+predict.py - application to predict class of the flower in the image from checkpoint file train.py -  application to train a new network on dataset and save checkpoint image_classifier_project.ipynb - jupyter notebook for part 1 image_classifier_report.html - html version of jupyter notebook